44 Pages Posted: 24 Jun 2016 Last revised: 1 Aug 2017

 Keywords: Fetal programming hypothesis; War exposure; Nazi massacres, Stress; Famine; Chronic diseases; Health expenditure, Long-term effects, Italy

 Suggested Citation: Suggested Citation

-Atella, Vincenzo and Di Porto, Edoardo and Kopinska, Joanna, Stress, Famine and the Fetal Programming: The Long Term Effect of WWII in Italy (June 23, 2016).
+Atella, Vincenzo and Di Porto, Edoardo and Kopinska, Joanna, Heterogenous Mechanisms in WWII Stress Transmission: Evidence from a Natural Experiment (June 23, 2016).
 CEIS Working Paper No. 385.
 Available at SSRN: https://ssrn.com/abstract=2799641